Why Your Side Hustle Needs an Exit Plan

 After his girlfriend broke up with him, he had an epiphany: “I need to spend less time working so I can enjoy life,” he said.
 “I have other talents I can take advantage of.”

-Brown said since quitting Uber, he’s had much more time to spend sharpening his writing and marketing skills on his blog — skills he’s happy to spend time honing since they’ll further his career down the line.
+Brown said since quitting his side job with Uber, he’s had much more time to spend sharpening his writing and marketing skills on his blog — skills he’s happy to spend time honing since they’ll further his career down the line.

 Adrienne Johnston was a regional trainer for Starbucks in Seattle before transitioning into marketing for several startups in the area.
 After a stint in the financial services industry, she started thinking about striking out on her own.